patrick-kidger/equinox/README.md

 import functools as ft, jax, jax.numpy as jnp, jax.random as jrandom

 # Define our model. `Module` subclasses are both functions and data, so we can pass them into higher
-# order functions like vmap/jit/grad, or our loss function later.
+# order functions like vmap/jit/grad or a loss function.
-# There's no magic in `Module`.
-Pretty much all it does is just register your class as PyTree node.
+# There's no magic here. `Module` just registers your class as a PyTree node.
 class LinearOrIdentity(eqx.Module):
     weight: jnp.ndarray
     flag: bool